 If either or both of your tests come back negative, your doctor may still diagnose Lyme disease, particularly if you recently developed Lyme-like symptoms, regardless of your test results.
 But, if your doctor does not diagnose you with Lyme disease, you can ask to be re-tested in a few weeks.
 If you do have Lyme disease, your body may build up sufficient antibodies by that point to be detected by a blood test.

 Two-step blood testing for later stages of Lyme disease is more accurate than for early infection because your body should have had sufficient time to produce the antibodies detected by diagnostic tests.

 The Western blot test looks at whether you have an immune response — the production of IgM or IgG antibodies — to specific proteins (antigens) on the Lyme disease bacteria.
 IgM antibodies are usually made by your body when the infection is new and recent, while IgG antibodies are usually made some weeks later.
 When the IgM or IgG antibodies combine with specific proteins from the Lyme disease bacteria, this produces dark spots, or “bands” on the Western blot test strip.

 The CDC considers a Western blot test to be positive for Lyme disease if at least two of three IgM bands are positive within 30 days of symptom onset, or five of 10 IgG bands are positive at any time.

 This means that if you have three or four positive IgG bands, your test will be considered negative by CDC criteria.
-Some doctors may diagnose and treat you if you have fewer than the required number of positive IgM or IgG bands, because you do still demonstrate some antibody response against Lyme disease.
+Some doctors may diagnose and treat you if you have fewer than the required number of positive IgM or IgG bands, because you do still demonstrate some antibody response against the Lyme disease bacteria.
 Others may not.